Villadoz: Places of interest

 Hermitage of San Martín (late romanesque art ruins), Hermitage of María Magdalena (chapel), Parish Church of Santiago Apóstol (Mudejar art tower and Gothic art altarpiece dated in the 15th century), and Peirón of the Virgen del Carmen (Mudejar art column, typical monument of this region).

-Also there are a peaceful natural area next to the river Huerva, formed by a riverside forest called in spanish "soto".
+Also there are a peaceful natural area next to the Huerva River, formed by a riverside forest called in spanish "soto".
 It's a relaxing place with a picnic area where rest for a while and where the caravans can be park, always respecting the natural environment.